 People often have some misconceptions about children’s ministry within the church.
-In this video, Jana Magruder breaks down some of those misconceptions and shares the value of children’s ministry.
+In this video, Director of LifeWay Kids, Jana Magruder, breaks down some of those misconceptions and shares the value of children’s ministry.

 The entire video is above, and the complete transcript is below.